GMA Network (company): Tower of Power

 In order to strengthen its broadcast signal in Metropolitan Manila and its suburbs, GMA Network Inc. constructed the Tower of Power in the third quarter of 1987.

 GMA Network, Inc. spent more than PhP168 million to the upgrade its broadcast transmitters and facilities in various key cities in the Philippines.
 It plans to augment its existing studio facilities in Cebu, Iloilo and Davao.
 It also plans to upgrade construction of its existing broadcast facilities in Dagupan to further improve its coverage in the northern part of the Philippines.
 These upgrades include new transmitting equipment, from transmitters to antenna systems and buildings/tower rehabilitation/construction.
 GMA Network Inc. expects completion of these projects by end 2009.

 Presented to the Philippine Stock Exchange on January 15, 2009, GMA Network, Inc. discloses that it already disbursed almost PhP1.3 billion from the proceeds of its initial public offering to support various expansion programs in key cities in the Philippines.
 Expansion includes construction of broadcast facility, tower and transmitter upgrade for its Naga station; broadcast facility and transmitter tower for its Legazpi station; construction of transmitter tower and upgrading its General Santos station; and upgrading broadcast facilities, equipment and transmitter tower in Davao, Cebu, Guimaras, Bacolod, Iloilo, Batangas, Dagupan, Cagayan de Oro and Benguet.

 GMA Network Center

 GMA Network, Inc. inaugurated its state-of-the-art GMA Network Center on June 14, 2000, as part of the year-round celebration to commemorate its 50th anniversary.
 GMA Network Center supports GMA Network, Inc.'s thrusts towards digitization and media convergence.
 While the first phase of the project has already been completed with the construction of the 17-storey corporate complex, the center has an option to upgrade the older, existing facilities in the GMA compound, as originally planned.

-The network center is equipped with MARC (Multiple Automated Recorder Cassette) and a Broadcast Automation System that allows the network to manage live and international feeds that will be carried out to GMA Pinoy TV subscribers around the world.
+GMA Kapuso Center

+GMA Kapuso Center is a 3-storey building located on Samar Avenue cor.
+GMA Network Drive in Quezon City, inside the GMA Complex.
+It is the main office of GMA Kapuso Foundation, as well as Kapuso Action Center.